Ahmed-Antule/Azure-load-balancer/README.md

 ![image alt](Capture27.PNG)

-#### *The Traffic is currently directed to 2nd VM
+#### *The Traffic is currently directed to 2nd VM*

 ![image alt](Capture28.PNG)

-Shut down the 2nd VM to verify the lody balancer redirects us to 1st VM
+Shut down the 2nd VM to verify the load balancer redirects us to 1st VM

 ![image alt](Capture29.PNG)